 The application takes variables out of the equation.
 No longer will a determined player's own will to continue put them at risk.
 What's more, devices are available at a very accessible price, meaning we should expect to see VR in some of the world's most-loved impact sports soon.

 Elsewhere, applications are already available to take the endless physicality out of American Football training.
 STRIVR is already working with multiple NFL teams to provide high-quality virtual sessions that ensure clashes are only virtual.

-However, in areas where data is much easier to capture and sports where motions are a little more basic, virtual reality is already making a difference.
+In areas where data is much easier to capture and sports where motions are a little more basic, virtual reality is already making a big difference.
 Skiing is a perfect example of this.

-World-class athletes are already embracing immersive skiing simulators.
-Not only addressing an obvious issue of being unable to ski on snow for three quarters of the year, such platforms also capture lateral movement and acceleration accurately across different courses - perfect for the pro skier to practice ahead of upcoming tournaments.
+Top level athletes are already embracing immersive skiing simulators.
+Not only addressing the obvious issue of being unable to ski on snow for three quarters of the year, such platforms also capture lateral movement and acceleration accurately across different courses - perfect for the pro skier to practice ahead of upcoming tournaments.

 SkyTechSport, developers of the Ski Simulator featured in the video above, travel the slopes to collect the ski trails of the Olympics, enabling athletes to ski on mountains in virtual reality before ever going to the racecourse.